TamNguyenThien/MyPortfolio/README.md

 # react-portfolio-starter
-A portfolio react starter app using create-react-app.
+A React portfolio starter app using create-react-app.
 Includes top header, side nav with a few pages which are routed with react-router

 # Tools
 * create-react-app cli